henryboston/Disaster-Map/README.md

-A choropleth map showing the total number of federally declared disasters from 1953 to present.
-Made using D3.js
+An interactive web map that displays the total number of federally declared disasters at the county level.
+Data was obtained from DATA.GOV.
+Disasters are declared through the FEMA disaster declaration process.
+Created for an Advanced GIS course at the University of North Texas